-You must make sure everyone on your team arrives in time to take part in both days in full.
-Check the Key Dates before you book your travel and allow enough time to travel in Tanzania from Dar es Salaam to the start line.
+You must make sure everyone on your team arrives in time to take part in all days in full.
+Check the dates before you book your travel and allow enough time to travel in Tanzania from Dar es Salaam to the start line.

 The Race Crew will introduce you to your Ngalawas and give you a briefing before getting you straight out on the water.
 The most qualified people in the world will be there to help you train and learn - veterans of the Ngalawa Cup...
 Having done the race themselves they're ideally placed to give you the information and training you need before you set off.

 Part 1 (day 1 and 2) - Coastal training, theory sessions on satellite tracking; race systems; navigation; checkpoints and a few other bits and bobs.

 Part 2 (day 3) - Gear and provision stowage followed by a test-run sail to the start line.

 We'll run evening theory training on dry land on both days of pre-race training.
 Across the two sessions we'll cover:

 - Racecourse Briefing & the Checkpoints